 - The use of the Private Finance Initiative, creating unmanageable debt for many NHS hospitals;

-- devolution, in which NHS functions and assets come under the control of cash-starved local authorities, threatening ‘ring-fenced’ NHS funding and observance of national health care standards.
+- Devolution of responsibility for NHS and social care to combined local authorities, threatening ‘ring-fenced’ NHS funding and observance of national health care standards;

-- the setting up of 44 new ‘local health systems’ that must quickly develop new Sustainability and Transformation Plans to reconfigure services and cut costs by introducing new, untested ways of delivering care.
+- New local health systems or ‘footprints’ that must quickly develop new Sustainability and Transformation Plans to make cuts and reconfigure services by introducing new, untested ways of delivering care.